 How do you keep your fitness knowledge up to date?

 Luckily I love learning.
 I read books, articles, blogs, research studies, and listen to podcasts every day, as much for enjoyment as personal development.
 New information is always released so it’s important to stay up to date with what’s relevant to your clients.

 What are your top 3 trainer tips?

-Be human.
+- Be human.
 Anyone who is perfect 100% of the time isn’t normal!
-I tell my clients and followers when if I’ve had a bad day.
+I tell my clients and followers if I’ve had a bad day.
 Then they know I really do understand them.

-Don’t be dogmatic.
-There are more than one ways to skin a cat, and more than one way to approach exercise and diet selection.
+- Don’t be dogmatic.
+There is more than one way to approach exercise and diet selection.
 Everyone is unique so don’t be tied to the belief that your way is the best way for them.

 If you could only do one workout for the rest of your life, what would it be?

 My own rest-based HIIT workouts.
 They cover all of strength, endurance and cardio, and they’re adaptable as you progress so they never get too easy.